hienhoangminh/qa-framework-challenge/README.md

 **1. Introduction:**
 - This little document aims to explain how the project is setup, as well as how to run it.
 - Due to tight schedule so I know that there are quite a lot of points needs to be improved.
+- I try to be as flexible as much as possible in the framework by allowing people to choose their style: either come along with classic approach, or go with BDD approach.

 **2. Pre-requisities:**
 - Java JDK 17 installed and configured properly